Bridge the gap between training and a professional career

 Application Information and Important Dates

-We will update the website with further information about this program later in early June 2022.
+We will not be hosting apprentices and fellows in the 2024/2025 season.
+We will update the website with more information next fall about plans for the 2025/2026 season.
 Thank you for checking back at that time for further information and for your continued interest in Steppenwolf.
-Be safe and be well.

 - Costume Shop